 No, we don't do delivery.
 Picking up is part of the fun - that's when you get to meet the cook who made your meal!

-We are working on an Android app and hope to have it launched by summer 2019.
+We are working on an Android app and hope to have it launched by fall 2019.

 We do our best to ensure that all Shmeals will be safe.
 We meet all Shmeal cooks in person and see their kitchens before they are approved to cook on the app.
 We provide options for cooks to tag their meals with possible allergens, and users are able to mark their profiles with allergies, which are then shared with the cooks.
 If a cook's food is found to have made a user sick, or if the cook is found to be using the app in a way that is unsafe, that cook will be removed from the app immediately.

 As outlined in the Terms of Service, it's important to understand that you use Shmeal at your own risk.
 You should exercise your own best judgment before eating a Shmeal.

 Here is our policy on safe pickups: When an eater arrives at the pickup address, they are asked to wait outside, notify the cook in the app, and wait for the cook to bring their Shmeal out to them.
 At no point should an eater approach a cook's door or enter a cook's home.
 Any instance of an eater approaching the cook's home should be reported.